-elliot is a fat, white, atheist, agender, spoonie* who specializes in teaching adaptive, mixed-level yoga to all humans. they're the founder of change.yoga, the director of inclusion & communications at rooted yoga in covington, ky, & travel to other studios & communities leading inclusion skillshares. they are anti-diet and pro-self-empowerment. before becoming a teacher, they had practiced yoga for over 15 years off and on. after being diagnosed with several chronic illnesses, they found their way back to a consistent practice including meditation and breathwork. their teaching philosophy is that they are here to help their students build their own practice in order to empower themselves to gain all the benefits yoga has to offer. when they're not practicing or teaching yoga, they're a freelance marketing consultant and wannabe artist, chef, and gardener. *spoonies are people living with chronic illness/pain and comes from the spoon theory by christina miserandino
+elliot is a fat, white, atheist, agender spoonie who strives to create safe spaces for joyful movement and practical stillness for all humans. they founded change.yoga and are anti-diet and pro-self-empowerment. they live, practice, and teach with several chronic physical and mental illnesses including autoimmune and endocrine diseases, depression, anxiety, and suicidal thoughts. they are anti-diet and pro-self-empowerment. before becoming a teacher, they had practiced yoga for over 15 years off and on. after being diagnosed with several chronic illnesses, they found their way back to a consistent practice including meditation and breathwork. their teaching philosophy is that they are here to help their students build their own practice in order to empower themselves to gain all the benefits yoga has to offer. when they're not practicing or teaching yoga, they're a freelance marketing consultant and wannabe artist, chef, and gardener. *spoonies are people living with chronic illness/pain and comes from the spoon theory by christina miserandino

 kesse made me feel welcome and offered assistance during the class without embarrassing me and making me feel like the whole class was watching.